-Contact Us or Visit our Showrooms
+Please Contact Us or Visit Our Showrooms

-Complete with a comprehensive collection of significant wood flooring sample panels and antiques displayed over 1500sq ft.
+Our Showrooms comprise a comprehensive collection of significant wood flooring sample panels and antiques displayed over 1500sq ft.

 Unit 5 The Bluestone Centre

 We are only one minute’s drive off the A303 at Solstice Park Services.
 (In front of Screwfix)